paperless-ngx/paperless-ngx/docs/setup.md

     webserver:
       build:
         context: .
-        args:
-          QPDF_VERSION: x.y.x
-          PIKEPDF_VERSION: x.y.z
-          PSYCOPG2_VERSION: x.y.z
-          JBIG2ENC_VERSION: 0.29
     ```

-    !!! note

-        You should match the build argument versions to the version for the
-        release you have checked out.
-These are pre-built images with
-        certain, more updated software.
-If you want to build these images
-        your self, that is possible, but beyond the scope of these steps.

 4. Follow steps 3 to 8 of [Docker Setup](#docker_hub).
 When asked to run
     `docker-compose pull` to pull the image, do